pcurt/mapio-docs/docs/source/os-description.rst

     * rauc.service:
         MAPIO uses RAUC tool to manage OTA updates(see :doc:`OS Update <os-update>`)

-    * mnt.mount:
+    * usr-local-nvme.automount/usr-local-nvme.mount:
-        It uses sytemd mount feature to mount the NVMe disk if the SSD is present
+        It uses sytemd automount feature to mount the NVMe disk if the SSD is present

 * Custom services:
     * mapio-init.service: